Missouri Governor Eric Greitens Admits Affair, Denies He Threatened Blackmail

 The Kansas City Star and the St. Louis Post-Dispatch said they had received the woman’s recorded confession, but initially opted not to report it because she declined to be interviewed and said she wanted no part of the story.
 Her attorney told KMOV, “No comment.”

-“With the governor’s reliance on secretive dark money, his alleged destruction of public records, and overall lack of transparency, deception has been a key part of Eric Greitens’ administration,” said Democratic House Assistant Minority Leader Gina Mitten.
+“With the governor’s reliance on secretive dark money, his alleged destruction of public records, and overall lack of transparency, deception has been a key part of Eric Greitens’s administration,” said Democratic House Assistant Minority Leader Gina Mitten.
 “This story further undermines his credibility.”

 “We must end the culture of corruption,” she wrote.
 “I’m calling on Governor Greitens to resign immediately and give Missouri the opportunity to restore some dignity to the governor’s office.”

-Republican state Senator Rob Schaaf tweeted “Stick a fork in him.”
+Republican State Senator Rob Schaaf tweeted “Stick a fork in him.”